-The Animal Welfare Society is proud to be a No Kill shelter.
+The Animal Welfare Society is proud to be a progressive shelter.
 Each year, we receive and care for more than 3,600 animals, and achieve a 98% live release rate.

 Every animal in our care receives professional, loving and humane care.
 This includes proper housing, a healthy diet, veterinary care and a big dose of kindness.
 We also provide grooming, dog obedience and socialization, as needed.